awsdocs/amazon-ecs-developer-guide/doc_source/service-autoscaling-targettracking.md

 **To configure scaling policies for your service**

 These steps help you create scaling policies and CloudWatch alarms that can be used to trigger scaling activities for your service\.
-You can create a scale\-out alarm to increase the desired count of your service, and a scale in alarm to decrease the desired count of your service\.
+You can create a scale\-out alarm to increase the desired count of your service, and a scale\-in alarm to decrease the desired count of your service\.

 1. Choose **Add scaling policy** to configure your scaling policy\.

-1. On the **Add policy** page, do the following:
+1. On the **Add policy** page, update the following fields:

    1. For **Scaling policy type**, choose **Target tracking**\.